vsillan/game-server-programming-course/presentations/intro.md

 Note:

+- Maintenance: getting easier with SaaS and PaaS
-- There is always latency (and the amount varies)
+- Complexity: There is always latency (and the amount varies)
-- Online games usually require extra features on top of the core gameplay such as chat, matchmaking and leaderboards.
-- Network debugging is a lot more difficult than debugging a single player game
+- Complexity: Network debugging is a lot more difficult than debugging a local game
-- Maintenance issue is starting to fade away with the advent of serverless, good 3rd party service providers etc
-- Making real-time online games well is all about hiding the latency
-- Multiplayer games can’t be done in just fire and forget –style
+- Complexity: Bandwidth is often more limited than the amount of information that we would like to send (in real-time games)
+- Complexity: Why debugging is hard: a lot of edge cases, latency and jitter can vary considerably, needs more than one client, usually needs special tools
-- Some estimate that it can take 3-4 times as much effort to build a fully fledged multiplayer game vs a similar single player game
+- Complexity: Some estimate that it can take 3-4 times as much effort to build online vs local game
 - Real time games need to have a lot of users online at all times since they are the content of the game
-- Why debugging is hard: a lot of edge cases, latency and jitter can vary considerably, needs more than one client, usually needs special tools
-- Bandwidth is often more limited than the amount of information that we would like to send (in real-time games)

 ---

-### I'm a client programmer/artist/designer/insert-role-here.
-Why should I care about server programming?
+### I'm a client programmer / artist / designer / insert-a-role-here - **Why should I care** about server programming?

-To understand the
+To understand <!-- .element: class="fragment" -->

-- limitations
+- the limitations <!-- .element: class="fragment" -->
-- possibilities
+- the possibilities <!-- .element: class="fragment" -->
-- cost
+- the cost <!-- .element: class="fragment" -->
-- requirements
+- the requirements <!-- .element: class="fragment" -->

 ---

+## Alright...

+---

-## How does a server solution look like?
+## So, how does a server solution look like?

 ---